July 14, 2020

 It’s a big investment

 Your kitchen is not only one of the most used rooms in your home, you rely upon it for daily meals.
-While your space is being remodeled, you’ll have-to make other arrangements for meals—ordering take-out, eating out at restaurants, and/or visiting family and friends.
+While kitchen remodeling, you’ll have-to make other arrangements for meals—ordering take-out, eating out at restaurants, and/or visiting family and friends.
 Often, contractors will ask that you move out entirely to help speed up the process and make your experience more enjoyable.
 In that case, you’ll need to find temporary housing for the duration of the remodel, which can mean an additional expense and a change of routine for your family.

 Finding a good kitchen contractor near you